czaacza/Android-Souvenir-App/README.md

 # Android-Souvenir-App

-Android application helping people to keep their memories from visited places.
+Android application helping people to collect and view memories from the visited places.

 ## Sample screens:
 <p float="left">